BrianSeong99/Agglayer_UnifiedBridge/README.md

 Consists of important [contracts](https://github.com/0xPolygonHermez/zkevm-contracts/tree/main/contracts):
 - `PolygonZKEVMBridgeV2.sol`: Bridge contract on both L1 and L2, maintains its own LET.
 It is the access point for all cross-chain transactions, including `bridgeAsset`, `bridgeMessage`, `claimAsset`, and `claimMessage`.
 - `PolygonRollupManager.sol`: Rollup Manager contract on L1, all L2 contracts settle on L1 and update their LET via Rollup Manager on L1.
 Then Rollup Manager updates the RET on L1.
-- `PolygonZkEVMGlobalExitRootV2.sol`: Global Exit Root contract on L1 and L2, its root is updated every time when a new Rollup Exit Root or Mainnet Exit Root is updated.
+- `PolygonZkEVMGlobalExitRootV2.sol`: Global Exit Root contract on L1, its root is updated every time when a new Rollup Exit Root or Mainnet Exit Root is updated.
+- `PolygonZkEVMGlobalExitRootL2.sol`: Global Exit Root contract on L2s, its root is fetched and updated by L2 to sync with the latest GER on L1.
 - and others.

 ### Bridge Service